“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 Overnight in Eyeries.

-After leaving Eyeries, the trail leads you down to Eyeries Point, where you’ll follow a stunning coastal path along Coulagh Bay to reach Ballycrovane Harbour.
-This site is home to a remarkable 4.7-meter (14-foot) prehistoric standing stone, which still bears inscriptions in ancient Ogham writing.
+After leaving Eyeries, the trail descends towards Eyeries Point, where a spectacular coastal path unfolds along Coulagh Bay, leading you to Ballycrovane Harbour.
+Here, you’ll find a striking 4.7-metre (14-foot) prehistoric standing stone, still etched with ancient Ogham script — a fascinating glimpse into Ireland’s distant past.

 Distance: 14. km / 8.75 miles, Ascent: 200 m / 600 ft, Approximate walking time: 4 / 6 hours